mads-bisgaard/mads-bisgaard.github.io/software.md

 [RPiCamGui](https://github.com/mads-bisgaard/RPiCamGui) is a simple GUI designed for controlling the Raspberry Pi High Quality camera remotely.
 It only requires an ssh connection to the Raspberry Pi where it calls *raspistill*.

+[Monitor](https://github.com/mads-bisgaard/Monitor) a simple python script to monitor websites.
+I have found this useful eg when looking for flats or looking for jobs.